Mercantile Perpetuals

 Leveraged Positions

 Leveraged positions are the core of the protocol.
 Whether you are trading in the Long pool or the Short pool, the experience is the same: choose a tier, deposit your tokens, and receive shares.
+Shares represent proportional ownership of a tier's total value.
+If you hold 10% of a tier's shares, you are entitled to 10% of that tier's value when you withdraw.

 The protocol tracks your weighted average entry price and cost basis on-chain, so you can always see your unrealized PnL, your current position value, and your entry price.
 These values reflect the live Pyth price and accrued funding without requiring a transaction.